timothyylim/imperial-exam-solutions/CO526-Databases/2014-solutions.md

 The query gets the countries that have more then 10M inhabitants and not located in Europe with less then 10M inhabitants.

+Therefore, the - in the brackets is useless.

 |code|
 |----|
 |CZ|